 The Council, at its 176th meeting held in March 2019, endorsed additional strategies for identifying alternative measures and improving seabird measure effectiveness for the Hawaii deep-set longline fishery including addressing captain effects through strategic outreach, identifying tori line designs suitable for the Hawaii fishery, encouraging trials for making minor modifications to existing required measures, and progressing international bycatch assessments for North Pacific albatross species.
 In 2020, a cooperative research project by the Council, NMFS and the Hawaii Longline Association was completed.
-The project conducted 1) demonstration and trial of tori lines in the Hawaii longline fishery to inform minimum standards specific to this fishery, and 2) field trials of tori lines to collect data on operational practicality and effectiveness in using tori lines are effective in reducing albatross contacts and attempts on baited hooks when used in conjunction with existing seabird bycatch mitigation measures in the Hawaii deep-set longline fishery.
+The project conducted 1) demonstration and trial of tori lines in the Hawaii longline fishery to inform minimum standards specific to this fishery, and 2) field trials of tori lines to collect data on operational practicality and effectiveness in using tori lines under commercial fishing operations.
+The results from the study indicate that tori lines are effective in reducing albatross contacts and attempts on baited hooks when used in conjunction with existing seabird bycatch mitigation measures in the Hawaii deep-set longline fishery.
 Specifically, the results indicate that albatrosses contacts are about 3 times less likely, and attempts about 2 times less likely when tori lines are used (Gilman et al. 2021).